Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Bush Honeysuckle (Diervilla lonicera)

-Bush honeysuckle is a cold hardy small shrub with yellow and orange flowers
+Bush honeysuckle is a small, cold-hardy shrub with yellow and orange flowers

-Bush honeysuckle is a small shrubby plant with trumpet-shaped yellow and orange flowers.
+Bush honeysuckle is a small shrubby plant with trumpet-shaped yellow and orange flowers in late spring to early summer.
 The tubular flowers look like honeysuckle blossoms, growing in small clusters on delicate stems.
 The yellow flowers contrast with the oblong, pointed, glossy green leaves that turn yellowish-orange in the fall.

 Bush honeysuckle grows 2 to 3 ft.
 (0.6 – 1 m) tall and up to 4 ft.
 (1.2 m) wide.
 You can plant this cold-hardy shrub in USDA zones 3 to 7.
 It’s ideal for growing as a small hedge or shrub border in compact landscapes when space is limited.